 - As a Side: Whip up a fantastic, bright, flavorful side dish with snap peas in less than 10 minutes, like these Garlic Sugar Snap Peas or Sesame Sugar Snap Peas – two of my go-to healthy side dishes.
 The best part is, you probably already have all the ingredients in your kitchen, just waiting for the opportunity to transform themselves into something yummy.

-- In Soups and Noodles: Snap peas are an easy ingredient to add to any soup, particularly those that are Asian-inspired, like this Sesame Soba Noodles with Fresh Vegetables.
+- In Soups and Noodles: Snap peas are an easy ingredient to add to any soup, particularly those that are Asian-inspired, like this Asian Noodle Bowl.
 They only need a few minutes of cooking time, and you can add them in when your noodles are almost finished – just toss them right in the same pot!

 - In Pasta Dishes: Pasta is like a blank canvas.
 Why not dress it up with snap peas, garlic, a protein, and a creamy, ooey, gooey, (and don’t forget delicious) low-fat sauce?
 That’s what I did when I created this recipe for Bacon and Sugar Snap Pea Pasta.
 We also love this Black Pepper and Garlic Snap Pea Pasta recipe.